soner-boztas/visual-update-express-docs/docs/faq/index.md

 ??? question "Can I use my own translation for the [DUP Wizard]?"

-    No, Visual Update Express does not provide any functionality for using custom translations.
+    No, Visual Update does not provide any functionality for using custom translations.
+If you own a Pro license, you can request additional languages to be supported in future releases by contacting our support team: support@visualupdate.net

 ??? question "Do I need to have PHP or any other back-end technology available on the [server environment]?"